henryl74/foodieClub-drf-api/README.md

 - The Code Institute slack community.
 - All my classmates for constantly sharing new ideas in our dedicated slack channel.
 - Stack Overflow question and answer website.
-- My mentor Chris Quinn, big thank you for all your all your amazing guidance given, I learned a lot throughout our sessions.
+- My mentor for this project Marcel Mulders, thank you for all your all your guidance and support given, I learned a lot throughout our sessions.
-- My family, THANK YOU for being part of the team.
+- My family, THANK YOU for being always part of the team and this journey.
 - Last but not least Code Institute student support team, for being there for us.

 [Back to top](<#contents>)